JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Guiding question: How do we thematically analyze our interview transcripts to answer our research question?
 - Annette Lareau, "Chapter 8: Data Analysis - Thinking as You Go," Listening to People: A Practical Guide to Interviewing, Participant Observation, Data Analysis, and Writing It All Up (University of Chicago Press, 2021), in Moodle.
 - In class: Ways to thematically analyze our [Sheff interview transcripts](https://drive.google.com/drive/folders/1U_J2rvo2penhuuvdRITS5l8_NEdLrzA5) - *restricted to seminar*
-- Assign: project 1, stage 6: essay on data and interviews, worth 15 points, due by end of Friday 18 March
+- Assign: [Stage 6: essay on interviews](https://docs.google.com/document/d/14WzRt37Sb9C5UsQvkxTfz8I8D1NVm0V3UPB1WpO_1U8/edit), worth 15 points, due by end of Friday 18 March on Moodle
 - Volunteer (or be assigned) to discussion leader roles after Spring Break
 - Update on Sheff 2022 settlement in the CT General Assembly: Maxwell Zeff, Jacqueline Rabe Thomas, and Walter Smith Randolph, “Despite Concerns from Lawmakers, Sheff v.
 O’Neill Agreement Poised to Go into Effect,” CT Public, March 9, 2022, <https://www.ctpublic.org/news/investigative-news/2022-03-09/despite-concerns-from-lawmakers-sheff-vs-oneill-agreement-poised-to-go-into-effect>.